H. S. Wilson: Studies

-Wilson studied at St. Aloysius College (Mangalore) obtaining a degree in Commerce (B. Com.) from the University of Mysore.
+Wilson studied at St. Aloysius College (Mangalore), obtaining a degree in Commerce (B. Com.) from the University of Mysore.
 He had his ministerial formation at the United Theological College, Bangalore as a candidate of the United Basel Mission between 1967-1970 where he obtained a Bachelor of Divinity (B. D.) entitling his graduate thesis as An Impact of Protestant Christianity of the Religious, Social, and Cultural Aspect of Tuluva Community in South Kanara.
-Later, the University under the Registrarship of Chetti Devasahayam awarded him with a degree.
+Later, the University, under the Registrarship of Chetti Devasahayam, awarded him a degree.

-From 1970-1972 he pursued a Master of Arts (M. A.) degree from Karnataka University and then went over to Princeton, New Jersey to study for a postgraduate degree in Theology taking a Master of Theology (Th.M.) degree from the Princeton Theological Seminary and continued his studies up to research level by enrolling at the Drew University obtaining a Doctor of Philosophy (Ph.D.) degree in 1977 where he submitted a thesis entitled The Speaking God: Luther's Theology of Preaching done under the guidance of Professors Bard Thompson, James Pain and Charles L. Rice.
+From 1970-1972, he pursued a Master of Arts (M.A.) degree from Karnataka University.
+Afterwards, he went over to Princeton, New Jersey to study for a postgraduate degree in Theology, where he took a Master of Theology (Th.M.) degree from the Princeton Theological Seminary.
+He then continued his studies up to research level by enrolling at the Drew University, obtaining a Doctor of Philosophy (Ph.D.) degree in 1977.
+There, he submitted a thesis entitled The Speaking God: Luther's Theology of Preaching done under the guidance of Professors Bard Thompson, James Pain and Charles L. Rice.